humanmade/liveblog/exercises/1 - Toolset/1.1 - Running webpack/README.md

 ### Instructions

-- Install webpack with '$ npm install webpack -g' in Terminal
 - Open package.json and under dependencies add 'webpack' with the version of 'latest'
 - Create a webpack.config.js file
 - Require webpack and assign it to a variable named webpack